Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Acknowledgements

 \section{Acknowledgements}

 We thank Prof. Yu.
-Holovatch for the introduction us to the fascinating world of critical phenomena and phase transitions, and we acknowledge numerous useful discussions with him during the work on this topic.
+Holovatch for having introduced us to the fascinating world of critical phenomena and phase transitions, and we acknowledge numerous useful discussions with him during the work on this topic.
 The work was supported by the National Research Foundation of Ukraine Project 2023.03/0099 ``Criticality of complex systems: fundamental aspects and applications''.